ethnn-b/Epoch-Round-1-Tasks-/README.md

 # Task 2 - CV + NLP
 Sentiment Analysis of Handwritten Text Using Custom-built OCR and Sentiment Classification Models
-******
- In task 2, uploaded task_2.ipynb file, the code does execute correctly.
-The errors seen if viewed in the repo are due to last-minute editing of portions code just before submission, but when run from start to end, it does give the correct output.
-******

 The models for OCR and Sentiment Analysis are both implemented using TensorFlow